inventory69/voidtales-gallery/README.md

 ```bash
 pnpm run gen:thumbs
 ```
-Thumbnails will be saved in `public/images/thumbs/` (sizes: 200px and 400px).
+Thumbnails will be saved in `public/images/thumbs/` (sizes: 200px, 400px, and 800px for high-resolution).

 ### 🗂️ 4.
 Add Photo Metadata
 Create Markdown files in: